 Objective

-The primary objective of organizing the Comic Relief program is to give majorly children an opportunity to experience TK MAXX outdoor activities and its environment.
-By doing this, the company gains a competitive advantage relating charity events (Li, Lai & Lin, 2017).
-TK MAXX thus gets an opportunity to confront its major competitor, Goodhood that is currently focusing on online marketing (Hung, 2015).
-A strategic choice that is objective aims at increasing the level of market competitiveness of TK MAXX by making an effort to help parents address their biggest challenge of helping their children to get to attend outdoor activities while minimizing the amount of time they spend on the technological media (Fleischmann, Meyr & Wagner, 2015).
+The primary objective of organizing the Comic Relief program is to give major children an opportunity to experience TK MAXX outdoor activities and its environment.
+By doing this, the company gains a competitive advantage relating to charity events (Li, Lai & Lin, 2017).
+TK MAXX thus gets an opportunity to confront its major competitor, Goodhood, which is currently focusing on online marketing (Hung, 2015).
+A strategic choice that is objective aims at increasing the level of market competitiveness of TK MAXX by making an effort to help parents address their biggest challenge of helping their children get to attend outdoor activities while minimizing the amount of time they spend on the technological media (Fleischmann, Meyr & Wagner, 2015).

 Rationale

 According to Ansoff’s Matrix, the confrontational strategy is highlighted as a development product for TK MAXX.
 According to the idea of product development, TK MAXX must improve the services they are offering to their consumers in the current market.
 This is only possible if the company adjusts to meet the constantly changing consumer demands.
-However, Goodhood’s strategy of venturing into outdoor activities that target children pose a possible threat to their current offering which targets online consumers (Abulehyeh & Al-zoub, 2017).
+However, Goodhood’s strategy of venturing into outdoor activities that target children poses a possible threat to its current offering, which targets online consumers (Abulehyeh & Al-Zoub, 2017).

 Ansoff’s Matrix

-In most cases, the cost involved in implementing this strategic is less as compared to that incurred by the competitor (Strauss, 2016).
+In most cases, the cost involved in implementing this strategy is less as compared to that incurred by the competitor (Strauss, 2016).
 With TK MAXX’s location in major towns, costs will majorly be incurred in hiring skilled and qualified experts that conduct the charity programs.
-Although implementation of this approach may prove to be costly, the company’s ability to enhance provide an outdoor experience that accommodates both children and parents provides significant value to the company and provide good consumer experiences that offsets the costs incurred (Moutinho, Curry & Davies, 2015).
+Although the implementation of this approach may prove to be costly, the company’s ability to enhance and provide an outdoor experience that accommodates both children and parents provides significant value to the company and provides good consumer experiences that offset the costs incurred (Moutinho, Curry & Davies, 2015).

 Appendixes